 Treat Tender Gums via Advanced Gum Therapy

 Have you ever noticed your gums bleeding while flossing or brushing?
 If so, it’s a sign that the early indications of gum disease, or gingivitis, have started to form.
 With improved oral care and a professional cleaning, you can reverse your gingivitis.
 But what do you do when it advances past this stage?
-At Spring Dentist, we offer periodontal therapy designed to stop advanced gum disease from spreading and get your oral health back on track.
+At Spring Dentist, we offer periodontal therapy in Spring, TX designed to stop advanced gum disease from spreading and get your oral health back on track.
 By scheduling an appointment and completing treatment, you can prevent most serious side effects, including permanent bone damage and tooth loss.

 Why Choose Spring Dentist for Periodontal Therapy?

 - Nitrous Oxide Available for Nervous or Anxious Patients